FruitbatM/explore-national-parks-of-japan/testing.md

 ## Contact form

-- All properties in the contact form are required.
+- All properties in the contact form apart the Subject are required.
 - The contact form was tested for the validation by submitting first without inputs and then by filling the properties one by one.
-All worked as expected, all properties asked for the input.
+All worked as expected, all required properties asked for the input.
 Furthermore, the email property asks for the email format with @ symbol.
 - The contact form is connected using EmailJS service which allows users to send an email directly without using the server.
 This functionality works as expected.
 - SweetAlert2 was used to add an interactive custom modal popup window when a user submits a contact form.
 Success or error message displays depending on if the user correctly or incorrectly uses the forms on the website.